 You can always change your hosting provider and relocate your website.

-SiteGround has tools that make managing WordPress sites easy, which is very useful when you’re taking your first steps in creating your own website.
-It’s quick, cheap and reliable.
+Bluehost has tools that make managing WordPress sites easy, which is very useful when you’re taking your first steps in creating your own website.
+It’s one of the cheapest hosting providers on the market, which is important when you’re just starting your blog – for a small price you get a lot.
+It is quick, cheap and reliable.

 Step 3.
 Pick a domain name

 Apart from the server, you also need a domain: an Internet address under which your readers will find you ( ‘our domain is: blogonyourown.com).

 Read more about how to choose a good domain name